 Claims of Members (capital account owners) show on the Capital Accounts Summary, also under Reports:

-Claims of Employees add to the Employees’ subaccounts of the Employee clearing account.
-These balances are visible in the Employees tab:
+Claims of Employees add to the Employees’ subaccounts of the Employee clearing account:

 Note that employee balances are blue, meaning you can drill down by clicking on them to see included transactions:

 Paying or clearing an expense claim is a separate, second transaction.
-When directly reimbursing a Payer, payment from a bank or cash account is required.
+When directly reimbursing someone, payment from a bank or cash account is required.

-Lastly, if you need a report showing how much the business owes and has paid to everyone who has filed an expense claim, you must define all Payers in the Expense Claims Payers category, even though they may already be defined as Members or Employees.
+Lastly, if you need a report showing how much the business owes and has paid to everyone who has filed an expense claim, you must define everyone in the Expense Claim Payers category in the Settings tab, even though they may already be defined as Members or Employees.
 Otherwise, status information will be scattered in different reports.